electron-utils/electron-quick-inspect/README.md

   - open the devtools and click the icon ![devtools icon](https://cloud.githubusercontent.com/assets/174891/21879224/229b8c22-d8d2-11e6-8dbc-4179653e74d5.png)
   - open the devtools and press `ctrl/command + shift + c`
   - call `browserWindow.debugger.sendCommand('DevToolsAPI.enterInspectElementMode()')` in the main process when devtools opened.

-But all these 3 methods needs you open the devtools first.

-Sometimes I just want to check the element quickly regardless the devtools, and this is why this module become useful for me.
+However, all these methods needs you open the devtools first.
+Sometimes I just want to check the element quickly regardless the devtools, and that's the reason this module here.

 ## Install